raspberrypilearning/3D-scene/en/step_4.md

 Choose a colour and draw a triangle using the **Line** tool.
 Then draw a rectangle at the bottom of the triangle using the same **Fill** colour.

 You can use the **Front** and **Back** tools in the **Paint editor** to move your shapes forward or backwards so they sit correctly.
 You won't need to do this for this example because the shapes are black for the silhouette.

+To make a skyline of houses, go to the **How to...** 'Multiple shapes in a sprite costume' below.

 --- /collapse ---